AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer_Configuration_Management_Plan/Methods_And_Activities/content.rst

 E-mail-based discussions about each artifact are also tracked, using the AdaCore ticket system deployed within the whole company for more than fifteen years now.

-The GNATcoverage tool sources and Qualification Kit artifacts are hosted in distinct subdirectories on a single repository:

-**git+ssh://git.eu.adacore.com/scmrepos/git/gnatcoverage**

 .. _adacore-change-control: